Future-House/paper-qa/README.md

 from paperqa import Docs, Settings

 my_qa_prompt = (
-    "Answer the question '{question}' "
+    "Answer the question '{question}'\n"
     "Use the context below if helpful. "
-    "You can cite the context using the key "
-    "like (Example2012). "
-    "If there is insufficient context, write a poem " "about how you cannot answer.\n\n"
+    "You can cite the context using the key like (Example2012). " "If there is insufficient context, write a poem " "about how you cannot answer.\n\n"
-    "Context: {context}\n\n"
+    "Context: {context}"
 )

 docs = Docs()
 settings = Settings()
 settings.prompts.qa = my_qa_prompt
-docs.query(
-    "Are covid-19 vaccines effective?",
+docs.query("Are covid-19 vaccines effective?", settings=settings)
-    settings=settings,
-)
 ```

 ### Pre and Post Prompts